trailofbits/test-fuzz/README.md

 - Rust [won't allow you to] implement `serde::Serialize` for other repositories' types.
 But you may be able to [patch] other repositories to make their types serializable.
 Also, [`cargo-clone`] can be useful for grabbing dependencies' repositories.

 - [Serde attributes] can be helpful in implementing `serde::Serialize`/`serde::Deserialize` for difficult types.

+## Semantic versioning policy

+We reserve the right to change the format of corpora, crashes, hangs, and work queues, and to consider such changes non-breaking.

 ## License